DatNgoNYC/fall23-covey-town-group-707/README.md

 In the `frontend` directory, run `npm install` and `npm install aws-sdk` the very first time.
 Then, to run the frontend, run `npm run dev`.
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+## Running the app remotely

+Go to the link https://covey-jam-front.onrender.com/ to access and run the app.